Saudi Aramco’s profits quadruple as oil giant unveils plans to increase production

 UK prime minister Boris Johnson said the report’s findings made “sobering reading”.

 “It is clear that the next decade is going to be pivotal to securing the future of our planet,” he said in a statement.
-“We know what must be done to limit global warming – consign coal to history and shift to clean energy sources, protect nature and provide climate finance for countries on the frontline.”
+“We know what must be done to limit global warming – consign coal to history and shift to clean energy sources, protect nature, and provide climate finance for countries on the front line.”

 “The IPCC report underscores the overwhelming urgency of this moment.
-The world must come together before the ability to limit global warming to 1.5C is out of reach,” said the US Special Presidential Envoy for Climate John Kerry.
+The world must come together before the ability to limit global warming to 1.5C is out of reach,” said the US special presidential envoy for climate, John Kerry.

 Join our new commenting forum